Virtues and DeVices: The 7 Deadly Digital Sins

 And our mobile devices are changing the way we work and relate.

-Now I’m not a Luddite.
+Now, I’m not a Luddite.
 I’m not anti-technology.
-The fact of the matter is that technology, including mobile web technology, has revolutionised our lives in so many positive ways, making many things simpler, faster and more convenient.
-But make no mistake about it, mobile web technology and the development of smart devices like your phone and tablet have also brought with them some really unique challenges.
+The fact of the matter is that technology, including mobile web technology, has revolutionised our lives in so many positive ways, making many things simpler, faster, and more convenient.
+But make no mistake about it: Mobile web technology and the development of smart devices like phones and tablets have also brought with them some really unique challenges.

 So today, I’m writing about how we can respond to this new reality with wisdom and discernment by identifying and exploring The Seven Deadly Digital Sins.